sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 # Implementation and versions

 This document should match the inav 1.2 (and later) and Multiwii 2.4 flight controller firmware.
 The messages described are implemented in [mwp](https://github.com/stronnag/mwptools) (Linux / FreeBSD / Windows (Cygwin,WSL)) and ezgui (Android) ground station applications. mwp and ezgui support both iNav and Multiwii; WinGui is a Windows / Multiwii only mission planner that also supports this message set.
-The inav configurator also supports (a subset of) the MSP standard for mission planning.
+The [inav-configurator](https://github.com/iNavFlight/inav-configurator) also supports (a subset of) the MSP standard for mission planning.

 # WayPoint / Action Attributes